Sarcastic Voyage - Contentment Corner - season 2

 • Caitlin really gives this silly "Sheriff Steele's mind is slowly slipping away from her" bit the appropriate gravitas — it's still funny, but it's also tragic, but not too tragic.
 Jesus, I ask a lot of these people.

-• Matt is a huge fan of The Rockford Files, so Aaron is now too, why not.
+• Maggie is a huge fan of The Rockford Files, so Aaron is now too, why not.

 • Some day we might revisit the brief period when Aaron dated Ravina because that was probably insane.